-Benefit Period - (Skilled Nursing Facilities) The way that both our plan and Original Medicare measures your use of skilled nursing facility (SNF) services.
-A benefit period begins the day you go into a skilled nursing facility.
-The benefit period ends when you haven't received any inpatient skilled care in a SNF for 60 days in a row.
-If you go into a skilled nursing facility after one benefit period has ended, a new benefit period begins.
+Benefit Period - (Skilled Nursing Facilities) The way that both our plan and Original Medicare measures your use of inpatient skilled nursing facility (SNF) services.
+A SNF benefit period begins the day you go into a skilled nursing facility.
+The benefit period ends when you haven't received any inpatient hospital care or skilled care in a SNF for 60 days in a row.
+If you go into a a skilled nursing facility after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.